Just For Fun: The Troper Board On Multiversal Travel

-As multiple scouting missions to each sector of this primary set of continuitites (Codenamed "Zed") indicate multiple yet extremely finite variations in the biosphere
+As multiple scouting missions to each sector of this primary set of continuities (Hereafter Codenamed "Zed") indicate multiple yet extremely finite variations in the biosphere

-, (with the extinction of the Orre region, likely due to the massive fauna dieback,) these variations shall be considered as Sub-Continua of Zed.
+, (with the exception of the Orre region, likely due to the massive fauna dieback, and the Ransei, Fiore, Almia, and Obliva regions) these variations shall be considered as Sub-Continua of Zed.
 Also, Player-Interactions do

 incur minor-to-moderate changes